LIHPC-Computational-Geometry/lihpccg-ci/images/README.md

 Enter CTRL-D to quit the container.

+**Note:** Perhaps you will encounter the following (not yet explained) error:
+    MESA: error: Failed to query drm device. libGL error: glx: failed to create dri3 screen libGL error: failed to load driver: iris
+    X Error of failed request:  BadShmSeg (invalid shared segment parameter) Major opcode of failed request:  130 (MIT-SHM) Minor opcode of failed request:  3 (X_ShmPutImage) Segment id in failed request:  0x1200005
+        Serial number of failed request:  51
+    Current serial number in output stream:  52
+In this case, add the `--device /dev/dri` argument when running the container.

 # Using the container in VSCode

 In the following use cases, we have a `lihpccg` directory on our computer, containing a git clone of all (or a subset) of the [lihpccg GitHub](https://github.com/LIHPC-Computational-Geometry) projects.
 We consider that the `lihpccg` directory will be our VSCode root folder.